xuankimtran/docs-1/pages/katalon-analytics/docs/kt-op-installation.md

  ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/kt-op-installation/postgresql-dashboard.png)

-## Run the TestOps on-premise installer
+## Run the TestOps OnPremise installer

-1. Run the TestOps OP installer and follow the wizard setup.
+1. Run the KTOP installer and follow the wizard setup.

-* **Destination directory** – this is where TestOps OP will be installed in your machine.
+* **Destination directory** – this is where KTOP will be installed in your machine.

 * **TCP ports** – these are the HTTP connector port and control port TestOps OP will run on.
 Stick with the default unless you're running another application on the same port.

 * **Database URL** – the JDBC URL for your database.

-* **Server URL** - this is the address you will use to access your TestOps OP site.
+* **Server URL** - this is the address you will use to access your KTOP site.

-* **Install as service** - TestOps will install as service.
+* **Install as service** - KTOP will install as service.

-2. TestOps OP will start up in your browser once the installation is complete with Activation Screen.
+2. KTOP will start up in your browser once the installation is complete with Activation Screen.

 ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/kt-op-installation/kt-op-activation-by-file.png)

-3. Copy the **Machine ID** on Activate TestOps screen to generate the license for your machine.
+3. Copy the **Machine ID** on Activate TestOps OnPremise screen to generate the license for your machine.

-4. Login to [TestOps Cloud](https://analytics-staging.katalon.com/) to generate the offline license for TestOps On-Premise.
+4. Login to [TestOps Cloud](https://analytics-staging.katalon.com/) to generate the offline license for KTOP.
 [Learn more]().

-5. Import license to the TestOps On-Premise Activation Screen and click **Activate**.
+5. Import license to the KTOP Activation Screen and click **Activate**.

 6. After activation, you will be asked to create a default account.